 A component of a record is denoted by the record variable or value followed by the field identifier for the component.
 Fields are separated by the period (.).
-In a WITH statement, you give the record variable or value only once.
-Within the WITH statement, you may use the field identifier of a record variable directly.
+In a WITH statement, give the record variable or value once only.
+Within the WITH statement, you can use the field identifier of a record variable directly.